christophersmith/dotnet-chillicream-graphql-project/README.md

 This project contains a simple .NET GraphQL example using ChilliCream, Entity Framework, and SQL Server.

-- [ProductMicroservice](ProductMicroservice/) - The main .NET GraphQL example application
+- [ProductMicroservice](ProductMicroservice/) - The main .NET GraphQL example application (start here first)
 - [DatabaseSeeder](DatabaseSeeder/) - A project that seeds the database with test data